panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 ![Do not write var, write const and let in JavaScript](./images/no-var.png)

 `var` declaration problem is the [variable hoisting](/javascript-hoisting-in-details/#hoisting-and-var) in the entire function scope.
-You can declare a `var` variable somewhere at the end of the function scope, but still it can accessed before declaration: and you'll get an `undefined`.
+You can declare a `var` variable somewhere at the end of the function scope, but still, it can be accessed before declaration: and you'll get an `undefined`.

 ```javascript
 function bigFunction() {